How the DMV and Virginia Beach made rap safe (and profitable!) for eccentrics

 It was the blogroll internet of the late 2000s that finally opened the door wide for an emergent spate of "backpackers": the slam poet Wale, the grinders of Diamond District (Oddisee, Uptown XO and yU) and the Lauryn Hill-sampling (D.C.-born, Richmond-raised) Audra the Rapper.
 The first DMV rapper to confidently define its sound, Wale mixed go-go drums, local slang and references to mambo sauce and the Wizards into his Seinfeld concept mixtapes and singles with Lady Gaga.
 Street rap largely took over in the 2010s, with marble-mouthed droners like Fat Trel and Shy Glizzy performing over menacing synth arpeggios.
 But Wale's flowery mode of expression left an imprint on the artists who would really push DMV rap into the upper reaches of pop culture: the rapid-fire conceptual artist Logic (Gaithersburg), who scored three No. 1 albums and a near-diamond single, and the old soul Cordae (Suitland), who pulled a Grammy nomination for best rap album.
 Elsewhere, the range of styles has spiraled outward, as different as the towns producing them: the bubblegum trap and mosh rap of Rico Nasty (Largo), the future bounce and go-go cityscapes turned diaspora jams of GoldLink (Bowie), the woofing, icy trap of Xanman (Landover).

 The DMV's eclectic array of promising young artists builds upon the legacy of the posse of legends from Virginia Beach.
 The lesson of that breakthrough was that even the misfits can warp the dimensions of "normal," and acolytes continue to take note.
+Wale tapped The Neptunes for his debut album.
 Rico flipped "Superthug" and has cited Missy as an influence on many occasions.
 GoldLink covered "Frontin'."
 Logic brought Timbaland's voice touch effects to early records.
 Pharrell produced a single for the rap-adjacent crooner Brent Faiyaz, who told Pharrell he'd been the inspiration for his own teenage swag — bikes and backpacks.
 The two scenes, long subconsciously bonded, seem to still be communing with one another from across the Chesapeake.
 There must really be something in the water.

 Where to start with DMV and Virginia Beach rap: